 If you’re not sure about how much detergent to use in your laundry, just know that you’re not alone!
 More is not always better – if you use too much detergent or overload your washing machine, your clothes may end up with unwanted white residues on them, and it can also potentially cause problems for your washing machine.
-Read our dosing guide for essential laundry tips, including how much liquid and powder detergent to use, how our new Ariel 3in1 PODS can make your laundry easier, and how to keep your detergent safe from children!
+Read our dosing guide for essential laundry tips, including how much liquid powder detergent to use, how our new Ariel Matic 4-in-1 PODS can make your laundry easier, and how to keep your detergent safe from children!

 Loading the machine